danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 "Remember, Tyler," Quinn advised, with an amused glance, "it's not just about winning.
 The aim is to bring us together and let us have some fun outside of our usual work tedium."

-Violetta, the ever-analytical data scientist, sat at a corner table beneath a banner that read 'AI-Assisted Seeding.'
+Miranda, the ever-analytical data scientist, sat at a corner table beneath a banner that read 'AI-Assisted Seeding.'
 Her laptop was open, and she was meticulously entering data into a custom algorithm designed to predict team pairings and match outcomes.

-"The AI-assisted seeding will give us balanced matchups based on past performances and current office dynamics," Violetta explained to a curious onlooker.
+"The AI-assisted seeding will give us balanced matchups based on past performances and current office dynamics," Miranda explained to a curious onlooker.
 "Though, as with all AI, let's hope it doesn’t generate controversy by making unexpected predictions!"

 Across the table, Vernon, the ambitious sales guru, was enthusiastically encouraging his team.
 "Make sure to register today, guys.
 We have some titles to defend!"
-He nodded towards the engraved trophy that sat pride of place behind Miranda's desk.
+He nodded towards the engraved trophy that sat pride of place behind Eleanor's desk.

 As the day progressed, registration stations buzzed with activity as employees joked, strategized, and entertained visions of glory.
 Some shared stories of last year's mishaps, while others plotted their strategies for this year’s events, which included speed-typing and the infamous chair racing.